-If troops are going to use "Rotating Leaders, i.e. if the same two adults will not be present all week, a leadership roster indicating anticipated arrival and departure times must be filed with the camp office at registration.
+If troops are going to use "Rotating Leaders, i.e. if the same two adults will not be present all week, the troop must designate which days the partial adults will be present into your scouting event registration page.
 At no time may a troop be left without two-deep leadership in place.